muriarty1893/the-elastic-project/README.md

 3. Install the required Python packages: pip install -r requirements.txt

-4. Ensure you have Elasticsearch running locally or configure the connection parameters in the `create_elastic_client` function.
+4. Ensure you have Elasticsearch running locally and configure the connection parameters in the `create_elastic_client` function.

 ### :package: Commands